inncee/docs/User Guides/README.md

 ![Search button](https://shopify.inncee.com/images/dashboard/dashboard-search-button.png)

+### Your Insights Dashboard
+The insights dashboard is where we publish insights that we discover from analyzing your data.

 ### Store Overview
 The store overview dashboard is the first dashboard you'll see after you log in to your Inncee account.